greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/extensions/gppc.html.md

 In this example, you develop, build, and deploy a GPPC shared library.
 You also create and run a `.sql` registration script for a GPPC function named `return_tbl()`.
 This function uses the GPPC API to take an input table with an integer and a text column, determine if the integer column is greater than 13, and returns a result table with the input integer column and a boolean column identifying whether or not the integer is greater than 13. `return_tbl()` utilizes GPPC API reporting and SRF functions and macros.

-You will develop the GPPC function on your Greenplum Database master host.
+You will develop the GPPC function on your Greenplum Database coordinator host.
 Deploying the GPPC shared library that you create in this example requires administrative access to your Greenplum Database cluster.

 Perform the following procedure to run the example:

-1. Log in to the Greenplum Database master host and set up your environment.
+1. Log in to the Greenplum Database coordinator host and set up your environment.
 For example:

     ```
-    $ ssh gpadmin@<gpmaster>
+    $ ssh gpadmin@<gpcoordinator>
-    gpadmin@gpmaster$ . /usr/local/greenplum-db/greenplum_path.sh
+    gpadmin@gpcoordinator$ . /usr/local/greenplum-db/greenplum_path.sh
     ```

 2. Create a work directory and navigate to the new directory.
 For example:

     ```
-    gpadmin@gpmaster$ mkdir gppc_work
+    gpadmin@gpcoordinator$ mkdir gppc_work
-    gpadmin@gpmaster$ cd gppc_work
+    gpadmin@gpcoordinator$ cd gppc_work
     ```

 3. Prepare a source file for GPPC code by opening the file in the editor of your choice.
 For example, to open a file named `gppc_concat.c` using `vi`:

     ```
-    gpadmin@gpmaster$ vi gppc_rettbl.c
+    gpadmin@gpcoordinator$ vi gppc_rettbl.c
     ```

 4. Copy/paste the following code into the file: